-A K Bansal, coach of the teams that finished runners-up in the Azlan Shah Cup tournament and won the Junior Asia Cup, was also a contender for the top job but the committee felt he should continue as coach of the junior men's team which is preparing for the World Cup.
+A K Bansal, who was the coach of the team that finished runners-up at the Azlan Shah Cup tournament earlier this year, was also a contender for the top job but the committee felt he should continue as coach of the junior men's which is preparing for the World Cup.

 Bansal was coach of the team that won the junior Asia Cup in Hyderabad in July.